lukabuljan/STM32/Cooker/I2C LCD/README.md

 ```

+The same procedure is required to send data bytes and its function is almost the same as the one shown above, with the exception of the RS bit.
+In case of data byte, it needs to be 1, which would change the appended part of the byte from 0x08 and 0x0C to 0x09 and 0x0D.

 The LCD1602 datasheet provides a detailed explanation of setting configuration on the screen.
 Before sending any data, the screen must be initialized following these steps:

 * send 0x30 three times: wait x miliseconds between 1st and 2nd time, and more than 100 microseconds between 2nd and 3rd time